 In Cambridge, Computer Science covers the principles of programming, operating systems, computer networks, artificial intelligence and numerous other topics.

 The study of Computer Science is also concerned with understanding the theoretical basis of the subject.
 In consequence, the course is designed to provide not only advanced practical experience but also to give an understanding of fundamental principles which will outlast today's technology.

-The first year of the standard Cambridge Computer Science course provides a thorough grounding in two programming languages (ML and Java) and Discrete Mathematics and Software Design.
+The first year of the standard Cambridge Computer Science course provides a thorough grounding in two programming languages (ML and Java), Discrete Mathematics, Software Design, and Machine Learning.